-- (2.1) At the start of the 40 Over Match, no bowler may bowl more than 8 overs (one fifth of the total overs). - (2.2) Following a reduction of overs, where the total overs are not divisible by 5, an additional over shall be allowed to the minimum number of bowlers necessary to make up the balance.
-For example, in a reduced 37 over match, 2 bowlers may bowl 8 overs, and no others more than 7 overs each. - (2.3) In the event of a reduction in overs after the commencement of an Innings, any bowler who has already bowled more than the revised limit per bowler as calculated in 2.2 above, shall no longer be able to bowl in that Innings.
+- (3.1) At the start of the 40 Over Match, no bowler may bowl more than 8 overs (one fifth of the total overs). - (3.2) Following a reduction of overs, where the total overs are not divisible by 5, an additional over shall be allowed to the minimum number of bowlers necessary to make up the balance.
+For example, in a reduced 37 over match, 2 bowlers may bowl 8 overs, and no others more than 7 overs each. - (3.3) In the event of a reduction in overs after the commencement of an Innings, any bowler who has already bowled more than the revised limit per bowler as calculated in 3.2 above, shall no longer be able to bowl in that Innings.
 However, a bowler may complete an over in progress.
 For example: after 16 overs, rain interrupts play and the Innings is reduced to 32 overs.
 Both opening bowlers have bowled 8 overs.
 The revised calculation allows for 2 bowlers to bowl a maximum of 7 overs and 3 bowlers to bowl a maximum of 6 overs.
 Bowlers 1 and 2 have therefore already exceeded this limit.
-They count as the two bowlers who were allowed the extra over (7 as opposed to 6) and so any other bowlers are limited to 6 overs maximum. - (2.4) In the event of a bowler being incapacitated or suspended and therefore unable to complete an over, the remaining balls will be bowled by another bowler providing that bowler did not bowl the previous over or part thereof.
-Such part of an over shall count as a full over only insofar as each bowler's limit is concerned. - (2.5) In the event that a bowler exceeds his/her limit of overs (except in the circumstances outlined in 2.3 above), the following penalties will apply.
+They count as the two bowlers who were allowed the extra over (7 as opposed to 6) and so any other bowlers are limited to 6 overs maximum. - (3.4) In the event of a bowler being incapacitated or suspended and therefore unable to complete an over, the remaining balls will be bowled by another bowler providing that bowler did not bowl the previous over or part thereof.
+Such part of an over shall count as a full over only insofar as each bowler's limit is concerned. - (3.5) In the event that a bowler exceeds his/her limit of overs (except in the circumstances outlined in 2.3 above), the following penalties will apply.
 10 penalty runs for each additional over (or part thereof) bowled over the limit.
 If a bowler exceeds his/her limit by 3 overs, the offending team will have been deemed to have forfeited the match.
-If, in the opinion of the Cups Committee, a team has knowingly over bowled a bowler in an attempt to gain an advantage, or the over bowling of a bowler, whether intended or accidental, has materially and significantly affected the result of a game, the Cups Committee may, at its sole discretion, award the match to the opposition.
+If, in the opinion of the Cups Sub-Committee, a team has knowingly over-bowled a bowler in an attempt to gain an advantage, or the over-bowling of a bowler, whether intended or accidental, has materially and significantly affected the result of a game, the Cups Sub-Committee may, at its sole discretion, award the match to the opposition. - (3.6) The following fielding restrictions shall apply during the Match.
+Any infringement of these fielding restrictions shall be called and signalled "No Ball" by the striker's end Umpire.